-Convening leaders in all fields for an array of events – readings, interviews, debates, conversations, panels, podcasts, performances, story slams, theater, comedy, book clubs, demonstrations— CitySpace is the destination to be inspired, to be entertained, to be educated.
+Convening leaders in all fields for an array of events – readings, interviews, debates, conversations, panels, podcasts, performances, story slams, theater, comedy, book clubs, demonstrations— CitySpace is the destination to be inspired, entertained and educated.

 COLLABORATE WITH CITYSPACE

 CitySpace invites individuals, teams and organizations to join our community of collaborators in creating powerful programming.
 If you think your idea aligns with our mission, we’d love to hear from you.
 The simplest way to reach us is through our Idea Submission Form.
 Thank you in advance for your interest!